SEI-R-2-22/u3_lesson_redux_intro/README.md

 Run `npm install react-redux redux`

-Once your install has finished let's create a new folder called `store`.
+Once your install has finished let's create a new folder called `store` inside of your `src` folder.
 This folder is going to hold our `Actions`, `Types` and `Reducers`.

 Start by creating an `index.js` file in the `store` folder.